Corona has an excellent idea following up on Saltwater brewery

 More than a million marine creatures and birds and animals sadly lose their lives to plastic trash.
-The plastic rings holding beverage containers in 6-packs are one of the culprits.
+The plastic rings holding beverage containers in 6-packs is one culprit.
 Sea animals are eating it or becoming trapped by it and are dying at an alarming rate.

 Big beach cleanup

 They recognized the harmful nature of these rings in the 1970s, and people were speaking out about it.
-Even if it forms only a small part of the total plastic waste, it is good to become aware of the danger.
+Even if it forms only a small part of the total plastic waste, it is good to realize the danger.
 In 1988 there was a beach cleanup, organized in Oregon.
 Within a few hours, a group of volunteers had collected 1,500 six-pack rings.

 Photodegradable is not harmless

 In 1994 The EPA forced all manufacturers of these rings to make them photodegradable, that means they break down in the light.
 It then takes various months for that to happen.
 In the meantime, those smaller pieces still pose a danger as they float in the water.